osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 </Tabs>

-The map during navigation serves as a visual tool for positioning, route planning, and orientation when navigating.
-You use the map to determine your current location as well as where you want to go.
-To do this, he can use zooming, drag and rotate the map to get a better view of his surroundings and determine the best route.
-The map can also display information about roads, streets, buildings, and other objects to help the user find his way easily.
+The map during navigation serves as a visual tool to locate your position, to locate your destination and plan your route, and to see the navigation directions.
+To do this, you can use zooming, and drag and rotate the map as needed.
+The map can also display road information, street names, buildings, and other objects to help you fine the way easily.

-During navigation, the location, distance from the surface, and map view change depending on the settings.
-Before you start a route, you need to check whether the settings correspond to the way you want the OsmAnd map to behave while you are driving.
+During navigation, the map appearance changes to that of the app profile used for the navigation.
+Before you start a navigation, check whether appearance matches how you want the map to behave while driving.

 | Parameter | Description | Note |